Nostalgia with Pascal

 Pascal is my first programming language.
 I started learning it in my first year of senior high school.
-I remember I wrote a code to print “Hello World” in my first class, then my teacher give me a list of reserved words in Pascal to remember.
-Since then, I learn a lot about programming language.
+I remember writing a code to print “Hello World” in my first class, and then my teacher gave me a list of reserved words in Pascal to remember.
+Since then, I have learned a lot about programming languages.

 Back then, I don’t know what I can be by learning computer programming.
-There was no software company in the province where I live and the capital city is so far away.
-So I don’t know if a profession called software engineer exists.
+There were no software companies in the province where I lived, and the capital city was so far away.
+So, I didn’t know if a profession called “software engineer” existed.

-I keep playing around with it because it was cool and I also participated in the National Olympiad of Informatics in my country, so I always practice math and programming every Tuesday and Thursday afternoon in my school.
-But my dream was to graduate from college and become a teacher, which I regretted later in college when I join a teacher training program in a high school in Bandung.
+I kept playing around with programming because it was cool, and I also participated in the National Olympiad of Informatics in my country.
+So, I always practiced math and programming every Tuesday and Thursday afternoon at my school.
+But my dream was to graduate from college and become a teacher, which I later regretted in college when I joined a teacher training program at a high school in Bandung.

-I created a lot of small programs and games with pascal, but sadly I don’t know about GitHub back then so none of those codes got backed up.
-This week, when I was feeling nostalgic with Pascal, I decided to create one simple game with it.
-And here it is, Katla (Wordle clone in Indonesian) written in Pascal
+I created a lot of small programs and games with Pascal, but sadly I didn’t know about GitHub back then, so none of those codes got backed up.
+This week, when I was feeling nostalgic for Pascal, I decided to create a simple game with it.
+And here it is: Katla, a Wordle clone in Indonesian, written in Pascal.